-Students who major or minor in mathematics are required to earn a minimum grade of C in each mathematics course taken as part of the curriculum for the mathematics major or minor.
-After mathematics majors exit University College, assessment of their knowledge and skills in mathematics and monitoring their total academic progress are the responsibilities of advisors in the Department of Mathematics and in the School of Arts and Sciences.
+Students who major in mathematics are required to earn a minimum grade of C in each mathematics course taken as part of the curriculum for the mathematics major.
+After mathematics majors exit University College, assessment of their knowledge and skills in mathematics and monitoring their total academic progress are the responsibilities of advisors in the Mathematics Program and in the School of Arts and Sciences.

-The Department of Mathematics requires that majors and minors take and pass a mid-level program examination.
-Mathematics majors are required to successfully complete the Senior Project (MTH 481) and the program exit assessment.
+The Mathematics Program requires that majors take a mid-level program examination and successfully complete the Senior Project (MTH 481) and the program exit assessment.
 The mid-level examination is to be taken near the end of the sophomore year or at the beginning of the junior year.
-Further information concerning this examination may be obtained from the department advisors.
-Finally, each major must complete an exit interview with his or her mathematics academic advisor during the process of being cleared for graduation.
+Further information concerning this examination may be obtained from the program advisors.
+Mathematics majors who fail to achieve the passing status on the mid-level examination are required to complete MTH 200, Mathematical Computations, with a minimum grade of C. Finally, each major must complete an exit interview with his/her mathematics academic advisor during the process of being cleared for graduation.